 The return on investment in the example is 640,000/473,000 = 135%

 The concept of internal rate of return or IRR be difficult to understand especially if it is explained in technical terms.
 In simple layman’s terms, imagine that instead of investing in this project, the same costs were put in the bank to earn interest.
 The internal rate of return, or IRR, is the equivalent interest rate you would need to earn in order to achieve the same return as the project.

 Using Microsoft Excel, use the formula =IRR(A99:Z99) where “A99:Z99” represents the cash flow row of your spread sheet.

 In the example project, the IRR is 7%.
 Compared to cash invested, that is an attractive and realistic IRR (at least at the time of writing) however, a good IRR does not guarantee a project will be approved.
 Every organisation has a limited amount of funds to invest in projects and if your project is in competition with others with a greater IRR, they will be favoured

 The payback period is the point at which benefits outweigh the costs.
 It is best to use the business case chart.
 It is the point at which the cumulative cash flow line crosses the horizontal axis.

 Short pay back periods are attractive.
-It is important that a project pays for itself as early as possible, obviously to save money but it also provide reassurance to stakeholders that the investment was sound and the project is successful.
+It is important that a project pays for itself as early as possible.
+This obviously saves money but it also provides early reassurance to stakeholders that the investment was sound and the project is successful.
 Extended payback periods are unattractive.
 The longer it takes to get a return, the more uncertainty there is about the ROI.

 This guide is in four parts that can be found here